The Incomparable B&H Filmo

-year 2003 marked the 80th anniversary of the Bell & Howell 70-series
+year, 2013, marks the 95th anniversary of the Bell & Howell 70-series

 16mm motion picture camera.
 The Bell & Howell Company was established